Home

 Continue simmering while stirring gently.

-Let rest and garnish with chives before serving.
+Let the soup rest and garnish with chopped fresh chives or parsley before serving.

-Hope you will enjoy this delicious, rich creamy fish soup.
+I hope you will enjoy this delicious, creamy seafood bisque.

 God appetitt!
 (Bon appétit!)